CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 update_env_file
 ```

-For `apt` dependencies add them manually to `apt.txt`.
+For `apt` dependencies add them manually to the `apt-*.txt` files.

 For dependencies that required a custom installation or build, edit the `Dockerfile`.

 ## Troubleshooting

+### My image doesn't build with my initial dependencies.

+Try removing the dependencies causing the issue, rebuilding, then installing them interactively when running the
+container.
+The error messages will possibly be more informative and you will be able to dig into the issue.

+Alternatively you can open a container at the sub-image before the installation of the conda environment, say at
+`apt-build-base`, and try to install the conda environment manually.

 ## Acknowledgements

-This installation method is based on [Cresset](https://github.com/cresset-template/cresset).
+This Docker setup is heavily based on the [Cresset template](https://github.com/cresset-template/cresset).